FormidableLabs/react-fast-compare/CONTRIBUTING.md

 ## Before you contribute

 This package is a fork of [fast-deep-equal](https://github.com/epoberezkin/fast-deep-equal).
 This library has added handling for React.
-Before contributing, _please make sure the issue relates directly to this library and not fast-deep-equal's_.
+Before contributing, _please make sure the issue relates directly to this library and not fast-deep-equal_.

 We encourage pull requests concerning:

 * React features not handled in this library
-* Integrating updates from `fast-deep-equal`

-  This, unfortunately, now requires more manual work.
+* Integrating updates from `fast-deep-equal` － This, unfortunately, now requires more manual work.
 Use the comment blocks in `index.js` to figure out what to paste and where.

-* Integrating tests from `fast-deep-equal`
+* Integrating tests from `fast-deep-equal` － This usually entails upgrading the `git`-based dependencies of `fast-deep-equal-git` and

-  This usually entails upgrading the `git`-based dependencies of `fast-deep-equal-git` and `npm`-published package of `fast-deep-equal` in `package.json:devDependencies`.
+  `npm`-published package of `fast-deep-equal` in `package.json:devDependencies`.
 * Bugs in this library
 * New tests for React
 * Documentation